achiriboga/success_app/README.md

 <img src="/lib/images/sketch%201.0.png" width="350">

-The Todo Detail will have three options available through the elipsis: Save, Delete and Cancel.
-All of these options will navigate the user to the main screen.
+The Todo List will have a button to add new items.
+The Todo Detail will have controls to edit the current information or add a new Todo.

 <p float="left">
     <img src="./lib/images/Todo%20List%201.0.png" alt="Todo List" width="200">
     <img src="./lib/images/Todo%20Detail%201.0.png"alt="Todo List Detail" width="200">
 </p>

+The Todo Detail will also have three options available through the top right elipsis: Save, Delete and Cancel.
+All of these options will navigate the user to the main screen.

 ## Rabbit Holes